Praful22/DBAirframe-Control/README.md

 4. Throttle :

 # Environment Subsystem:
 The environment subsystem consists of major environment parameters that affects the DHV aircraft on flight.
-They are shear force due to air, drag, and wind profile depending upon height of the aircraft.
+They are shear force due to air, drag, and wind profile depending upon the height at which the aircraft is flying.
 <img width="1426" alt="Screenshot 2023-08-05 at 2 57 45 PM" src="https://github.com/Praful22/Modified-DBAirframe-Control/assets/65821250/d59bfcf6-ab8a-46c7-b7f6-5197d3c0c518">

 1. WGS84 gravity Model